 Maximize the potential of the built environment to stimulate transformational thinking and exceptional performance in sustainability.

-Since 2008, 1.66 million square feet of new construction and major renovation projects have been built according to Princeton’s aggressive sustainability and energy conservation guidelines.
+Since 2008, more than 2 million square feet of new construction and major renovation projects have been built according to Princeton’s aggressive sustainability and energy conservation guidelines.

 The Andlinger Center for Energy and the Environment opened October 2015.
 The Center features green roofs, rain gardens, advanced lighting controls, heat recovery systems, rainwater and condensate harvesting, and more.